dynamicnet/screenshotr/README.md

 printBackground | opt. bool | Print background graphics.
 Defaults to false. landscape | opt. bool | Paper orientation.
 Defaults to false. format | opt. string | Paper format.
-Defaults to 'A4'. delay | opt. int | Wait some time (in milliseconds) before converting.
-Defaults to 0. pageRanges | opt. string | Paper ranges to print, e.g., '1-5, 8, 11-13'.
+Defaults to 'A4'. pageRanges | opt. string | Paper ranges to print, e.g., '1-5, 8, 11-13'.
 Defaults to the empty string, which means print all pages. headerTemplate | opt. string | HTML template for the print header. footerTemplate | opt. string | HTML template for the print footer.